jasonyux/LocalRQA/README.md

 from local_rqa.text_loaders.langchain_text_loader import LangChainTextLoader

 # specify how to load the data and how to chunk them
+# note: this requires selenium to read the web page
+#       if your selenium is not working, you can SKIP this entire section.
+#       We have already provided the `example/demo/databricks_web.pkl` file in this repo.
 loader_func, split_func = SeleniumURLLoader, CharacterTextSplitter
 loader_parameters = {'urls': ["https://docs.databricks.com/en/dbfs/index.html"]}
 splitter_parameters = {'chunk_size': 400, 'chunk_overlap': 50, 'separator': "\n\n"}